Ivo-Balbaert/The_Way_to_Mojo/book/3_Starting_to_program.md

 If line 1 is commented out like this:  #  1 - var discount_rate: Float64  # no initialization yet!
 you get the error: `error: use of unknown declaration 'discount_rate'` So every variable must be declared before it is used.
+Trying to use a variable before it is initialized gives an error, see line 2.

 See also as a more elaborate example: bookstore.mojo